The Center for Disease Control (CDC) estimates 93.3 Million American adults are affected by obesity.

 We will look at what rate class you are likely to be approved for but…

 First, It’s important to understand how life insurance rating work.

 Life insurance companies review all aspects of your life and health, including your gastric bypass surgery.

 All your personal details help the insurer build a profile of you as an applicant.
-From there, the insurance company will assess your risk, decide your eligibility, and designate the applicable health rating.
+The insurance company will assess your risk, and decide what rate class they can approve you for.

 Below you will find the general rating classes used by most life insurance carriers:

 |Preferred||Very Healthy, Low Risk||Better Than Average|

 |Standard||Controlled Medical Condition||Average Pricing|